OpenSourceKyle/OpenSourceKyle.github.io/_posts/pages/2024-08-15-google-cloud-ai-class.md

 ### ReAct (interact with external systems -- outside of the training data aka live systems)

 For example, this could query the current date or a live Wikipedia page to ask what famous person died today (current date) and querying Wikipedia.

+# 5) Labs Notes

+## Nucleus Sampling

+Nucleus sampling is a technique used in large language models to control the randomness and diversity of generated text.
+It works by sampling from only the most likely tokens in the model’s predicted distribution.

+The key parameters are:

+* Temperature: Controls randomness, higher values increase diversity.
+* Top-p (nucleus): The cumulative probability cutoff for token selection.
+Lower values mean sampling from a smaller, more top-weighted nucleus.
+* Top-k: Sample from the k most likely next tokens at each step.
+Lower k focuses on higher probability tokens.

+In general:

+* Higher temperature will make outputs more random and diverse.
+* Lower top-p values reduce diversity and focus on more probable tokens.
+* Lower top-k also concentrates sampling on the highest probability tokens for each step.

+So temperature increases variety, while top-p and top-k reduce variety and focus samples on the model’s top predictions.
+You have to balance diversity and relevance when tuning these parameters for different applications.

+OpenAI recommends only altering either temperature or top-p from the default.

+Top-k is not exposed.

+Nucleus sampling parameters alone cannot stop an AI from hallucinating, but they can keep the output on a path of low perplexity.
+When the temperature is set high, alternate token choices can be made that are not a good fit.